TAC-2: China-made model

 A cost reduced version was released, in which the tyre valve was replaced with a white rubber gasket that held a black plastic tube.
 The metal ball was only plugged into it (not screwed in as the original version), and the brass plates in the buttons were replaced with the wire of the redesigned button return spring.

 It is only known in black and can be recognized by its shiny plastic stick instead of the chrome valve sleeve, and deeper red buttons instead of the original orange.

+2026 remake

+In August 2026, the newly formed Commodore International Corporation announced a remake of the joystick in five different colors, with the original trademark.

+The new joysticks are supposed to be faithful to the original except that the three new colors variations: beige, "Starlight" (transparent) and "Founder's Edition" (gold, transparent) have buttons that light up.